levensailor/node-spark/README.md

 ### Calling the Spark API

-The `Spark.connect()` method returns a spark client object that includes the following methods and events.
+The `Spark.connect()` method returns a spark client object promise that includes the following methods and events.

 `client.<resource>.<method>(<query>)`